TahirRiaz/terralense-example-eval/CONTRIBUTING.md

 3. **Be self-contained**: Include all necessary variables and resources
 4. **Be realistic**: Use patterns that appear in real Terraform code
 5. **Be documented**: Include comments explaining non-obvious patterns
-6. **Have clear expected outcomes**: Document what Terralense should resolve
+6. **Have clear expected outcomes**: Document what Terralens should resolve

 ### Test Complexity Guidelines